Let’s talk about the ecological building solutions that save your company money, while easing environmental pollution.

 However, some are greener than others, so to speak.

-Many people use fibreglass insulation because it’s cost-effective, however the manufacturing process uses up to 10 times more energy than sustainable alternatives.
+Many people use fibreglass insulation because it’s cost-effective, however the manufacturing process uses up to 10 times more energy

 There are better options: